tcoch/tcoch/README.md

 ## Hi there 👋

-My name is Thomas and I'm a thinker, a probleme solver, a developer (mainly with PHP, but I'd say the algorithm is what matters most :wink:) and a DevOps enthusiast.
+My name is Thomas.
+I'm a thinker, a problem solver, also developer _(mainly with PHP, but I'd say the algorithm is what matters most :wink:)_ and a DevOps enthusiast.
+I'm always learning.

 ## :briefcase: Main skills